-- Cover lifting cables/chains with a rubber hose or other protectors to prevent damage to the boat. - Attach guidelines to the bow and stern to control movement of boat while lifted. - Use spreader bars and keep lifting pressure vertical to prevent side load damage. - Use only the lifting strong point eyes identified below.
+- Cover lifting cables with a rubber hose or other protectors to prevent damage to the finish. - Attach guidelines to the bow and stern to control movement.

+- Use spreader bars and keep lifting pressure vertical to prevent side load damage. - Keep the bow slightly higher than the stern to prevent engine damage.